implico/frontend-starter/README.md

 <br>
 Then, install the framework globally:

 ```
 npm install frontend-starter -g
 ```

+If you are experiencing any problems during installation, try updating your Node.js (recommended [nvm](https://github.com/creationix/nvm), then use the latest version) and [npm](https://docs.npmjs.com/getting-started/installing-node).
 If you use Visual Studio, close it while npm installs the modules.

-Installation registers a `frs` command to run the tasks.
+Installation registers an `frs` command to run the tasks.

 <a name="bundles"></a>